Decker-Matthew-R/EcomWebsite/README.md

 The end product will be a fully functioning website with database connectivity that will allow a customer to create a user account, shop, and order a product.

+The product is now finished.
+I have uploaded the files and uploaded a youtube video demo.
+Please check it out: